-That is why, starting in 2021, all applicants - whether French or international - will be evaluated in the same ways, on identical criteria.
+All applicants - whether French or international - will be evaluated in the same ways, on identical criteria.
 The evaluations are demanding, and require diverse and complementary qualities.
 We make our evaluation criteria clear and transparent in order to give all the best talents a chance to be selected.

-Our new and unified admissions procedure is divided into three pathways corresponding to the circumstances of each candidate.
+Our new and unified admissions procedure is divided into two pathways corresponding to the circumstances of each candidate.
 It is the responsibility of the applicant to find out which pathway applies to his or her circumstances at the time of applying.

 Applications for the undergraduate programme at Sciences Po are subject to certain eligibility criteria.
 Accordingly, candidates are eligible to enter Sciences Po in the first year of the Undergraduate College if they are currently enrolled in study for a general or technological French Baccalaureate (FR), or an equivalent foreign diploma of secondary education.
 They must be preparing to sit these assessments for the first time, over the course of the academic year underway.